brucemack/microlink/README.md

 [![MicroLink OTA Demo](https://img.youtube.com/vi/BMkJOykSL_8/0.jpg)](https://www.youtube.com/watch?v=BMkJOykSL_8)

-Here's my setup at the moment:
+Here's my production setup at the moment.
+This station provides EchoLink access to the Wellesley Amateur Radio Society repeater (W1TKZ-L):

 ![MicroLink Station Picture](docs/v1-station-0.jpeg)

 Note that there are no other computers required.
-The only things not shown in this picture are the +12V power supply, the antenna (on the roof), and the WIFI network that the Pico W is connected to.
+The only things not shown in this picture are the +12V power supply, the antenna (on the roof), and the home WIFI network that the Pico W is connected to.

-This station provides EchoLink access to the Wellesley Amateur Radio Society repeater (W1TKZ-L).

 The official
 PC-based EchoLink client written by Jonathan Taylor (K1RFD) is excellent and is the quickest/easiest way to get on